mackron/dr_libs/README.md

 - dr_wav: A simple library for reading audio data from .wav files.
 - dr_flac: A placeholder library for reading audio data from FLAC files.
 This is not implemented yet.
+- dr_2d: A work-in-progress library for drawing 2D graphics.
+- dr_mtl: A compiler for materials for use in graphics software.
+Takes a material file (such as Wavefront MTL files), compiles it into an intermediate bytecode representation, then generates shader code (GLSL, etc.)